aosabook/500lines/objmodel/chapter.md

 ## Attribute-Based Model

-Now that we have the simplest version of our object model working, we can think of ways to change it.
+Now that the simplest version of our object model is working, we can think of ways to change it.
 This section will introduce the distinction between a method-based model and an attribute-based model.
 This is one of the core differences between Smalltalk, Ruby, and JavaScript on the one hand